PUBLIC SERVICES (PROTECTIVE SERVICES)

 EXAMINING BOARD: PEARSON EDEXCEL

-Public Services (Uniformed Protective Services) can help you take your first steps towards an exciting career in supporting the public.
-It will help prepare you for roles in the armed services, fire and rescue service, police force, prison services and a wide range of careers at local authorities and central government.
+Public Services (Protective Services) can help you take your first steps towards an exciting career in protecting the public.
+Its main aim is to help prepare you for roles in the Armed Services, Fire and Rescue Service, Police Force and Prison Services, however it does also develop your skills for a wide range of careers.

 This qualification is equivalent of three A Levels and carries the same UCAS points tariff, so you will not study additional subjects within your core Study Programme.

-- Behaviour and Discipline in the Uniformed Protective Services
+- Behavior and Discipline in the Uniformed Protective Services (examined)

 - Physical Preparation, Health and Wellbeing